Pylons/pyramid/docs/narr/security.rst

-The above configuration enables a policy which compares the value of an "auth ticket" cookie passed in the request's environment which contains a reference to a single :term:`principal` against the principals present in any :term:`ACL` found in the resource tree when attempting to call some :term:`view`.
+The above configuration enables a policy which compares the value of an "auth ticket" cookie passed in the request's environment which contains a reference to a single :term:`userid` and matches that userid's principals against the principals present in any :term:`ACL` found in the resource tree when attempting to call some :term:`view`.

 While it is possible to mix and match different authentication and authorization policies, it is an error to configure a Pyramid application